ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S8-eks-02-DynamicVolumeProvisionining-and-Ingress/README.md

 eksctl delete cluster my-cluster --region us-east-1
 ```

-- Do no forget to delete related ebs volumes.
+- Do not forget to delete related EBS volumes.